mrmikemarshall/blog/content/article/lambda-log-groups-post.md

 ---
-title: "How deploying lambda with Terraform is a Win-Win"
+title: "How deploying AWS Lambda with Terraform is a Win-Win"
 date: 2021-02-21T00:00:00Z
 draft: false
 ---